Fabstir/fabstir-llm-sdk/docs/compute-contracts-reference/HOST_REGISTRATION_GUIDE.md

 ## Overview

 This guide explains how to register as a host (GPU provider) in the Fabstir P2P LLM marketplace on Base Sepolia.
-The system uses FAB token staking to ensure host commitment and quality of service.
+The system uses FAB token staking and model validation to ensure host commitment and quality of service.
+Hosts must register with approved AI models from the ModelRegistry.

 ## Host States